jeffersonjhunt/shinysdr-docker/README.Docker.md

 $ mkdir ~/.shinysdr
 $ docker run -it --rm -v ~/.shinysdr:/config jeffersonjhunt/shinysdr init /config/my-config
 ```
 This will create a `.shindysdr` directory in `$HOME` and run the `--create config` command of ShinySDR.
-In this case the config will be named `my-config` and will be added as sub-directory of `.shindysdr`
+In this case the config will be named `my-config` and will be added as sub-directory of `~/.shindysdr`

 Edit the `config.pl` in `~/.shinysdr/my-config` to match your requirements following the instructions at [ShinySDR Manual: Configuration and devices](https://shinysdr.switchb.org/manual/configuration "ShinySDR Manual: Configuration and devices")